Gankra/bappy-script/README.md

 Syntax is largely based on Rust's because it's a fairly clean and unambiguous syntax I'm comfortable with.

+> *Why didn't you make it a lisp variant if you hate parsing?*
+>
+> I am really bad at reading/writing lispy things so this felt like a good tradeoff
+> in personal effort and comfort.
+It's also easier for me to intuit how something "should"
+> work when it looks like Rust code, because that's the language I understand the best.
+>
+> Also if I tell something that it's Rust code, the syntax highlighting basically just works lol

 Notable deviations:

 Newlines are very significant.
 It sucks, but most of the time you don't really notice.